Skip to Main Content

 The Hunter Street stretch where OHMYPAPA trades is now one of the more active dining pockets in the city's CBD.
 The concentration of independent operators along this corridor mirrors a pattern visible in other mid-sized Australian cities: as capital-city rents push ambitious operators outward, regional centres inherit a wave of serious food culture that would once have required a Sydney or Melbourne address.
 Newcastle has absorbed that wave more coherently than most.

 Within walking distance of the address, the dining range is considerable.
 3 Sicilians Ristorante holds down the Italian end of the spectrum with a Southern Italian focus that has built a loyal local base.
 Hungry Wolfs Italian Restaurant operates in a similar register, offering a more casual Italian proposition to the same neighbourhood.
 Arno Deli represents the daytime end of the European-inflected scene, while Kings Valley Egyptian Cuisine Newcastle and Spice Affairs Kapoor's Authentic Indian Restaurant extend the city's appetite for cuisines that are less common in regional New South Wales.
-The breadth of that peer set tells you something useful: Newcastle's inner dining scene is no longer organised around a single dominant cuisine or format.
+The breadth of that comparable set tells you something useful: Newcastle's inner dining scene is no longer organised around a single dominant cuisine or format.

 What the Hunter Street Address Means for the Experience